SESYNC-ci/leaflet-in-R-lesson/docs/_slides/layers.md

 Use *EasyButtons* to add simple buttons that trigger custom JavaScript logic.
 The function `addEasyButton()` adds a simple button to perform an action on your leaflet map.

-This map adds two buttons: one sets the map zoom level to 4, and the other attempts to locate you.
+This map adds one easy button to attempt to locate you.

 ~~~r
 leaflet() %>%